 You guys are going all in.
 You are opening a joint checking account, closing your individual checking accounts and savings and you are focused on being on the same page.

-Some of the big benefits with this is that you both know what’s coming in and out of the accounts.
-It’s harder to keep secrets when you guys are sharing these accounts.
+One of the big benefits of this system is that you both know what's coming in and out of the accounts.
+It's harder to keep secrets when you guys are sharing these accounts.

 You also are working together to make sure that you're getting some good rates sometimes with savings accounts when you combine them you get a higher balance that you qualify you for better returns.

 Something you should be aware of is how you deal with more individually based expenses.